akarande777/d-forest/README.md

 //   bs: 'synergize scalable supply-chains'
 // }

-// "leaf" can be any object which don't have children
+// "leaf" can be any object which don't have children i.e. bottom nodes
-// this is useful when you know that the object you want to find has no children i.e. bottom nodes
-// it has better performance over findNode as it skips the unnecessary comparisons const res2 = df(data).findLeaf(leaf => Number(leaf.lng) > 0);
+// it has better performance over findNode as it skips unnecessary comparisons const res2 = df(data).findLeaf(leaf => Number(leaf.lng) > 0);
 console.log(res2);
 // { lat: '-37.3159', lng: '81.1496' }